PointlessAI/OCA-OffensiveCybersecurityAssistant/README.md

 ## 2. Red Team Assistant for Detailed Consultation on Offensive Security Methods
 Engage the red team assistant for in-depth consultations regarding offensive security methods.
 This step involves acquiring detailed insights and strategic guidance to enhance offensive security skills.

-## 3. Terminal Assistant to Execute Attacks
+## 3. Terminal Assistant to Execute Attacks - STRICTLY FOR THE PURPOSE OF LEARNING.
+**Warning:** These scripts are for training purposes to accompany a training course.
+Do not use on real applications without explicit permissions.
 Leverage the terminal assistant for hands-on experience in executing ethical hacking attacks.
 This phase involves practical application, allowing you to implement the learned concepts in a real-world environment.

 * Switching between assistants.
 ![ChatGPT Terminal Assistant](https://github.com/PointlessAI/ChatGPT-TerminalAssistant/blob/main/Img/assistants.png)

-Note: Ensure that ethical hacking practices are conducted responsibly and legally, adhering to ethical standards and applicable laws.
+**Warning:** Ensure that ethical hacking practices are conducted responsibly and legally, adhering to ethical standards and applicable laws.

 # Screenshots
 * Network & vulnerability scanning